microsoft/FluidFramework/docs/content/start/property-dds/property-overview.md

 ## Read Data From The PropertySet

 Naturally, after writing data to a Fluid Property DDS we need the ability to retrieve this data.
-For this, we must initialize the Property DDS with the Fluid `documentId`from the Property DDS that we wrote or data into.
-Once the *Property DDS* is fully initialized by the FluidFramework you can retrieve that data.
+For this, we must initialize the Property DDS with the Fluid `documentId`from the Property DDS that we wrote our data into.
+Once the Property DDS is fully initialized by the Fluid Framework you can retrieve that data.

 ```javascript
 // Get the root property